usdlike/stablecoin-contract/README.md

 FunC smart contracts for Stable Jetton on TON (for instance equivalent of US Dollar) issued by central entity.

 ## Contract audit
-Contract was [audited by Certik](https://www.certik.com/projects/the-open-network?utm_source=CoinGecko&utm_campaign=AuditByCertiKLink) and all findings have been addressed.
+This is a fork of the contract which was [audited by Certik](https://www.certik.com/projects/the-open-network?utm_source=CoinGecko&utm_campaign=AuditByCertiKLink) and all findings have been addressed.

 # Targets and goals